gameontext/sample-room-nodejs/README.md

 ##Introduction

 This walkthrough will guide you through adding a room to a running Game On! server.
-You will be shown how to set up a container based room that is implemented in the Go programming language.
-There are also instructions for deploying a similar room that is written in Node.js that is deployed as a Cloud Foundry application in Bluemix.
-Both of these rooms take a microservice approach to adding a room to a running Game On! text adventure game server.
+You will be shown how to set up a Node.js room that is deployed as a Cloud Foundry application in Bluemix.
+This room takes a microservice approach to adding a room to a running Game On! text adventure game server.

 ### Installation prerequisites